What is an Open House Party?

-The environment you are trying to create when hosting an open house party is similar to the environment when you hang out with your closest friends or your family.
+The environment you are trying to create when hosting an open house party is similar to when you hang out with your closest friends or family.
 You are now letting your friends, acquaintances, and neighbors in on that experience t00.

-BECAUSE this is not the way people typically host, you need to prepare yourself that the attendance might be a small handful the first time around.
+BECAUSE this is not how people typically host, you must prepare that the attendance might be a small handful the first time.

-In fact, I want to tell you that I have made an open house invite and had exactly zero friends show up.
+In fact, I want to tell you that I have made an open house invite and had precisely zero friends show up.

-The informality of this kinda get-together is outside the norm which makes it uncomfortable for many people, Don’t give up if no one shows up.
+The informality of this kind of get-together is outside the norm, making it uncomfortable for many people, Don’t give up if no one shows up.

 Save the soup you made for lunches that week, turn on a movie, and most importantly, don’t take it personally.
 Instead — pat yourself on the back.
 You put yourself out there.
 You tried to do something new.